david-j-lee/daebit/README.md

 ### Client

-To restore the client project run the following from the root directory
+To restore the client project run the following from the root directory.

-* `cd client`
+- `cd client`
-* `npm install`
+- `npm install`

 ### Server

-To restore the client project run the following from the root directory
+To restore the client project run the following from the root directory.
+This project requires MSSQL Server.

-* `cd server`
+- `cd server`
-* `dotnet restore`
+- `dotnet restore`
-* `dotnet ef update-database`
+- `dotnet ef update-database`

 ## Running the Project

-After restoring the libraries run `npm run start:dev` for the development or `npm run start` for production.
-This npm script expects to be run on `cmd`.
+After restoring the libraries run `npm run start:dev` for the development or `npm start` for production.

-~~In the file located in the path `client/src/app/core/services/config.service.ts` you must set the url of the WebAPI server.~~

----

-## Folder Structure

-The Angular 5 project can be found in the `client` folder and the ASP Core 2 WebAPI project can be found in the `server` folder.